fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>text</code> option allows you to set the text that you wish to be spoken.
+                The <code>text</code> attribute allows you to set the text that you wish to be spoken.
-                <strong>Note</strong>: Be careful with this option as it will override any text that was previously passed.
+                <strong>Note</strong>: Be careful with this attribute as it will override any text that was previously passed.
             </td>
         </tr>
         <tr>